 But the repair is crucially important.
-It’s the rupture-without-repair process that can lead to such damage.
-That can lead a person to feel shameful, hateful, confused, blaming, and with a deep sense of themselves and/or others being ‘not okay’.
+What can lead to great damage is the rupture-without-repair process.
+Rupture-without-repair can lead a person to feel shameful, hateful, confused, blaming, and with a deep sense of themselves and/or others being ‘not okay’.

-And sadly, the other people in our lives may not be too good at the repair process.
-A rupture happens.
+And sadly, the other people in our lives (like our families and friends) may not be too good at the repair process.
+So what can happen is this: There’s a rupture.
 You (and/or they) feel anxious, or hurt, or angry in response.
 So then you each do that thing you always do.
 You slip into your go-to method of coping in a crisis.

 The repair that’s so needed can’t happen.
 And you feel worse and worse.

-With your therapist, it can be different.
-She or he is trained to help you with your experiences of rupture, and live through ruptures with you so that things can be done differently.
-The small ruptures are actually a great training ground!
+But with your therapist, it can be different.
+She or he is trained to help you with your experiences of rupture, and to actively live through ruptures with you so that things can be done differently.
+The small ruptures (like when your therapist makes a mistake) are actually a great training ground!